 Speaking of Roger Wade, the aftermath of Ford’s choice to intimate the tickle-happy principal should be fired arrives.
 Roger’s wife shows up at Ford’s building and tells him off.
-Mrs. Wade (Enid Graham) is correct in saying Ford shouldn’t be indiscriminately ruining people’s careers, but it’s confusing she doesn’t recognize the fact her husband shouldn’t be tickling children against their parents direct wishes.
+Mrs. Wade (Enid Graham) is correct in saying Ford shouldn’t be indiscriminately ruining people’s careers.
+But it’s confusing she doesn’t recognize her husband shouldn’t be tickling children against their parents direct wishes.
 That is inappropriate.
-Still, Mrs. Ford’s big hallway speech couldn’t have come at a worse time for career-ruiner Ford, since Debbie overhears it.
+Still, Mrs. Wade's big hallway speech couldn’t have come at a worse time for career-ruiner Ford, since Debbie overhears it.
 The couple gets back together in “Episode 9,” but now their love doesn’t seem long for this world.

 And, the final piece of the “Episode 9” puzzle is from Adairsville, Georgia, where a 12-year-old majorette was raped and murdered.
 Going into “Episode 10,” it looks like we’ll find out the identity of Mindhunter’s latest revolting new serial killer fairly quickly.